MNeMoNiCuZ/yolov8-scripts/README.md

-# Yolov8 Training & Inference Scripts
+# Yolov8 Training & Inference Scripts (Bounding box & Segmentation)
-This repository helps you train detection models, as well as use them to generate detection outputs (image and text).
+This repository helps you train detection models, as well as use them to generate detection outputs (image and text) for both bounding box detection and pixel segmentation.

 > [!IMPORTANT]
 > Requires **Python 3.11** or newer.